'Liquidity Jumping': Stock Market Update For The Week Ahead

 After participants established an all-time rally high in Wednesday’s session, the S&P 500 liquidated in regular trading, down to the micro-composite high-volume node near $3,667.75, a valuable price level.
 Thereafter, participants accepted lower prices.

-Given the mechanical trade (i.e., minimal excess at Friday’s lows) and poor structure (e.g., low-volume areas), it's very likely that the selling was the result of weak-handed, short-term buyers liquidating positions in panic.
+In light of the mechanical trade (i.e., minimal excess at Friday’s lows) and poor structure (e.g., low-volume areas), it's very likely that the selling was the result of weak-handed, short-term buyers liquidating positions in panic.

 Given that the higher-timeframe breakout remains intact, participants must monitor whether buyers surface at the $3,654.75 low-volume node and extend the range up to the high-volume node at $3,667.75.
 At that point, an initiative drive through that high-volume node -- the most positive outcome -- would portend a move to the $3,690.75 high-volume node, and then the prior all-time rally high.